ALA Beta Phi Mu Award

 How to Apply

-The ALA Beta Phi Mu Award was presented on Sunday, June 29, at the ALA Annual Conference in Las Vegas.
+The ALA Beta Phi Mu award will be presented on Sunday, June 26 at the ALA Annual Conference in Orlando, Florida.